-Suzanne Uniacke is Professor in Philosophy at Charles Sturt University and is based in Canberra.
-She was Director of the Centre for Applied Philosophy and Public Ethics, CAPPE (CSU), July 2013 - December 2016.
-Prior to commencing at CSU in July 2013 she worked in philosophy departments in Australia and England and held research fellowships at the University of St Andrews, Harvard University, and the University of Stirling.
-She was Joint Editor and then Chief Editor of the Journal of Applied Philosophy, June 2001- June 2013.
-She is a member of the Editorial Board of the Journal of Applied Philosophy.
+Suzanne Uniacke is a Professor in Philosophy at Charles Sturt University.
+Previously, Suzanne was Director of the Centre for Applied Philosophy and Public Ethics, CAPPE (CSU), July 2013 - December 2016.
+Prior to commencing at CSU in July 2013, Suzanne worked in philosophy departments in Australia and England and held research fellowships at the University of St Andrews, Harvard University, and the University of Stirling.
+Suzanne was Joint Editor and Chief Editor of the Journal of Applied Philosophy, June 2001- June 2013.
+Suzanne is a member of the Editorial Board of the Journal of Applied Philosophy.

 Suzanne has extensive undergraduate and postgraduate teaching expertise and experience in philosophy and inter-disciplinary teaching on courses of environmental ethics, biomedical ethics, and philosophical issues in law.